TiendaNube/api-docs/guides/Payment Provider/README.md

 The steps to create a Payment App are the following:

-1. If your company doesn’t already have a Partner’s Account, it can be created at our [Partner’s Portal](https://partners.nuvemshop.com.br/).
+1. If your company doesn’t already have a Partner’s Account, it can be created at our [Partner’s Portal for Spanish LATAM](https://partners.tiendanube.com/) or at our [Partner’s Portal for Brasil](https://partners.nuvemshop.com.br/).
 2. At the Partner’s Portal, create an app and make sure all the fields are completed with valid and real data.
 3. Take special care on the “Redirect URI” which is a key part of the App installation process.
 You can modify it in the future, if necessary.
 4. You might want to include a good description of your offered payment services, since our platform may bring new clients to your business.